Caitlin McGee

 Caitlin Cole McGee (born January 9, 1988) is an American actress.
 She is best known for her role as attorney Sydney Strait on the legal drama Bluff City Law.
-She is currently a regular on the ABC comedy Home Economics.
+She was also a regular on the ABC comedy Home Economics.

 Career

 McGee has appeared in minor roles on shows such as Blue Bloods, Chicago Med, Grey's Anatomy, and The Marvelous Mrs. Maisel.

 McGee was cast in the NBC legal drama Bluff City Law in 2019 as Sydney Strait, the daughter of an accomplished litigator and an accomplished corporate attorney herself.
 She was named the grand marshal of the AAA Texas 500 in 2019 as a part of a promotion for Bluff City Law.

 In October 2019, McGee played Emma, the love interest of Dev Patel’s Joshua, in the Season One episode of Amazon Prime Video’s anthology series Modern Love titled “When Cupid is a Prying Journalist.”

 In July 2020, McGee was cast in the pilot of Home Economics as Sarah.